 Molecular Precision Mental Health

-In recent years we have conducted several studies based on our findings regarding the role of the endogenous cannabinoid system in schizophrenia.
-We have completed the first controlled, double-blind randomised exploratory clinical trial on the safety and efficacy of cannabidiol in acute episodes of schizophrenia, and we have performed a placebo-controlled double-blind study in first-episode patients with acute schizophrenia.
-In both studies, cannabidiol led to a significant decrease in psychotic symptoms in the acute stage of this disorder.
-In addition, cannabidiol displayed a markedly superior side effect profile compared to the standard antipsychotic.
-The mentioned side effect profile was even comparable to a placebo.
+In recent years, we have conducted several studies on the role of the endogenous cannabinoid system in schizophrenia.
+We have performed the first controlled, double-blind randomized exploratory clinical trial to assess the safety and effectiveness of cannabidiol in acute episodes of schizophrenia.
+Additionally, we have conducted a placebo-controlled double-blind study with cannabidiol in first-episode patients with acute schizophrenia.
+Both studies have shown that cannabidiol significantly reduced psychotic symptoms during the acute stage of the disorder and had a notably superior side effect profile compared to the standard antipsychotic.
+The side effect profile was even comparable to a placebo.

-.
-In particular, no data is available for the safety and efficacy of maintenance treatment using cannabidiol yet.
-In addition, no drug-drug-interaction data proving the safety of combined treatment with cannabidiol and existing antipsychotics have been reported so far in humans.
+At this stage of development, the data supporting the safety and efficacy of cannabidiol is insufficient, both for acute or maintenance treatment of psychosis and schizophrenia.
+Additionally, no data proving the safety of combined treatment with cannabidiol and existing antipsychotics have been reported so far in humans.

 Funding: